rust-lang/rust/README.md

 2. To run all tests in your project through Miri, use `cargo +nightly miri test`.
 3. If you have a binary project, you can run it through Miri using `cargo +nightly miri run`.

+The first time you run Miri, it will perform some extra setup and install some dependencies.
+It will ask you for confirmation before installing anything.
+If you run Miri on CI, run `cargo +nightly miri setup` to avoid getting interactive questions.

 You can pass arguments to Miri after the first `--`, and pass arguments to the interpreted program or test suite after the second `--`.
 For example, `cargo